What is Impact100 South Jersey?

 - Community Health & Wellbeing

-Each focus area will have its own committee, made up of members who will be trained to carry out a grant review process that is thorough, thoughtful and reflective of best practices.
+Each focus area has its own committee, made up of members who will be trained to carry out a grant review process that is thorough, thoughtful and reflective of best practices.
 We will send out a request for grant proposals to non-profit organizations throughout the four-county region we serve.
 After reviewing proposals and conducting selected site visits, each committee will arrive at a finalist.
 Information on these finalists will be provided to each member of Impact100 South Jersey for review.
 We will hold a member meeting where the finalists will give a short presentation.
 At the end of that meeting, members will arrive at a final decision by voting, with each member casting one vote.
+For more information about our grant review process, visit our Grants FAQ page.

 Why does Impact100 South Jersey plan to give a $100,000 lump sum to a single organization?